September 17, 2025 (8mo ago) — last updated May 10, 2026 (13d ago)

 The journey, not the destination

-Self-actualization is not a finish line.
+Self-actualization isn’t a finish line.
 It’s an ongoing process of growth and self-discovery.
 A crucial first step is building self-awareness so you can understand who you are at your core.
 For practical guidance, see our guide on how to develop self awareness.

 Maslow’s pyramid shows how a stable foundation of physical and psychological needs supports the pursuit of higher fulfillment1.